qiyf/PredictiveGenome/analyzeChromatinConformation/contactMap/README.md

 python calContactMap.py -h
 ```

-Note that the python script calls a FORTRAN code (../../src/cmap/FORTRAN/cmap.f90) to perform the actual caculation of contact maps.
+Note that the python script calls a [`FORTRAN code`](../../src/cmap/FORTRAN/cmap.f90) to perform the actual caculation of contact maps.
 The code has been precompiled with ifort compiler.
 One can also modify [`the script`](../../src/cmap/FORTRAN/compile.sh) to compile with gfortan if ifort is not available.

 ### Visualize contact maps with MATLAB